leogenot/image-editor/README.md

 # DarkRoom | Image Editor

 A mobile-first, browser-based photo editor with Lightroom-grade editing capabilities.
 Fully client-side — no server, no uploads, no accounts.
 Your images never leave your device.
+Fully vibe coded using Claude Sonnet 4.6 (Testing limits, and I must say that I am really impressed).

 ---